wso2/micro-integrator/examples/getting-started/README.md

 #### Debugging the mediation

-Alternatively, the Integrator Tool brings in the capability of debugging the mediation flow with the the tool interactively. for more information on debugging the mediation flow, please refer to [this blog.](https://medium.com/@rosensilva/debugging-integration-flows-using-wso2-enterprise-integrator-16bc127732d)
+Alternatively, the Integrator Tool brings in the capability of debugging the mediation flow with the tool interactively.
+For more information on debugging the mediation flow, please refer to [this blog.](https://medium.com/@rosensilva/debugging-integration-flows-using-wso2-enterprise-integrator-16bc127732d)

 ## Tracing and Monitoring with Micro Integrator